 in.
 As a matter of fact, it is one of the first tricks that a criminal learns early in his career.
 A ten thousand

-dollar home security system with all of the bells and whistles vs. a burglar who specializes in these types smash
+dollar home security system with all the bells and whistles vs. a burglar who specializes in these type's of smash

-A burglar that specializes in this particular type of robbery could care less about your state of the art alarm
+A burglar who specializes in this particular type of robbery could not care less about your state-of-the-art

-system, because they do not plan on being in your home long enough for it to make a difference.
-In most cases they
+alarm system, because they do not plan on being in your home long enough for it to make a difference.
+In most

-will spend no more than two minutes total in your home.
-I am not sure about the alarm response time for your local
+cases, they will spend, no more than two minutes total in your home.
+I am not sure about the alarm response time

-police department, but in my part of the country two minutes is not even close to a reality.
+for your local police department, but in my part of the country, two minutes is not even close to a reality.